Economic Trends

 Types of Economic Trends

-- **Secular Trends:** Extremely long-term trends that persist through multiple business cycles.
-Example: the decline in interest rates from 1980 to 2020.
+- Secular Trends: These are extremely long-term directional moves that can persist through multiple shorter business cycles.
+A prime example was the consistent decline in global interest rates from the early 1980s through 2020.

-- **Disruptive Trends:** Sudden shifts caused by technology or shocks.
-Example: the rapid adoption of remote work after COVID-19.
+- Disruptive Trends: These are sudden, often violent shifts in the economic landscape caused by breakthrough technologies or massive external shocks.
+Example: the near-instantaneous global adoption of remote work and video conferencing triggered by the 2020 pandemic.

 Key Indicators to Watch